SLongofono/DaFunc/README.md

 This repo is for my endeavors into functional languages.
 As time permits, I will upload my explorations and any interesting applications I dream up.
 For now, that includes a lotus sudoku solver, which was a final project for one of my classes.

+####99 Problems
+This is practice to keep my Haskell knowledge fresh while I wait to take Advanced Haskell with Dr. Gill!

 ####decryptMorse.hs